Skip to main content

 Artist: Artbusters

-Description of artwork: The memorial depicts a wounded Australian soldier being assisted by a nursing sister - a scene typical of all theatres of war and exemplifying the involvement of all Australian servicemen and women in World War II.
+Description of artwork: The memorial shows a wounded Australian soldier helped by a nurse, symbolising all servicemen and women in World War II.

 Materials: Bronze figures, granite plinth, mosaic and bronze inlays